Analysis | Kevin McCarthy and Chip Roy defended Liz Cheney and criticized Trump. Now both have reversed course.

 Two Republicans who offered significant defenses of Cheney, House Minority Leader Kevin McCarthy (R-Calif.) and Rep. Chip Roy (R-Tex.), both turned on her in significant ways.

 In an interview on Fox News in the morning, McCarthy seemed to distance himself from Cheney.
-A day before, Cheney had offered a much different answer than McCarthy — while speaking right after him — when it comes to whether Trump should speak at the Conservative Political Action Conference this weekend.
-After McCarthy said flatly that Trump should speak at CPAC, she reemphasized that the party should move on from Trump.
-McCarthy ended the news conference by saying, “On that high note, thank you.”
+A day before, Cheney had offered a much different answer than McCarthy — while speaking right after him — when it comes to whether Trump should speak at the Conservative Political Action Conference (CPAC) this weekend.
+After McCarthy said flatly that Trump should speak at CPAC, Cheney reemphasized that the party should move on from Trump.
+She ended the news conference by saying, “On that high note, thank you.”

 McCarthy’s remark could have been dismissed as merely an awkward moment, but on Fox News he made clear what it was about.

-Asked about her comment, McCarthy initially launched into a broader commentary on “cancel culture.”
+Asked about Cheney’s comment, McCarthy initially launched into a broader commentary on “cancel culture.”
 But then he added: “But the idea that a Republican would join with the cancel culture, I just think is wrong.
 It’s beyond just having a difference of opinion.”

-It bears noting that, while McCarthy has stood by Trump and voted against impeachment, he too said Trump bore “responsibility” for what occurred during the Jan.
+It bears noting that while McCarthy has stood by Trump and voted against impeachment, he, too, said Trump bore “responsibility” for what occurred during the Jan.
 6 Capitol riot.
 He’s now suggesting that a member who said the party should move beyond such a figure is trying to “cancel” him.

 The other Republican who previously stood up for Cheney, then pulled a pretty substantial about-face Thursday, was Roy.
-Roy had previously been among the earliest members to issue a statement rejecting the anti-Cheney effort.
-But he said at a news conference: “Yesterday, Liz [Cheney] forfeited her right to be chair of the Republican conference.
+He had previously been among the earliest members to issue a statement rejecting the anti-Cheney effort.
+But Roy said at a news conference: “Yesterday, Liz [Cheney] forfeited her right to be chair of the Republican conference.
 You cannot stand up and make a statement that is so completely out of step with the Republican conference.”

 A couple points are worth emphasizing.